 There are thousands of publishers – from huge corporations (which you will most likely approach through a literary agent) to small, private printing companies who may or may not offer any supporting services.
-Claims on the internet tend to be remarkable, so do you due diligence in reading author reviews, third party ratings, and blogs on the topic.
+Claims on the internet tend to be remarkable, so do your due diligence in reading author reviews, third-party ratings, and blogs on the topic.

 2. Choose the Best Business Model of Publishing – For You

 The publishing industry is shifting rapidly from traditional publishing models, where the company buys the rights to your content, versus self-publishing, where you retain all rights to your work.
 The cost and potential reward structures are very different.
 Again, do your research.

 3. Get Clear on Your Content, Scope, and Writing Style Before You Begin Writing in Earnest

 If you are new to the writing process, it will save you an enormous amount of time in rewriting if you do a great deal of preparation upfront.
 This includes knowing your target audience, establishing a consistent style and voice, and a detailed structure for the book.